NetworkBlockDevice/nbd/doc/proto.md

       encoded data suitable for direct display to a human being; with no embedded or terminating NUL characters.

-    The experimental `INFO` extension (see below) is a client request where the extra data has a definition other than a UTF-8 message.
+    The experimental `INFO` extension (see below) adds two client option requests where the extra data has a definition other than a UTF-8 message.

 There are a number of error reply types, all of which are denoted by